 You may only need 1 day in Hue to see the main sights, but that doesn’t mean there isn’t more to experience.
 After you’ve been around the city to all the best places to visit in Hue, there’s more to find in its lesser-known corners and beyond.
 Yes, from Hue it’s possible to explore all the other exciting destinations that call this part of Vietnam home.
 But to start, there are the many different parts of the Imperial Citadel and Imperial Tombs.

-However, before we get to our Hue itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Hue itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 With that crucial bit of travel advice taken care of, let’s move along to our Hue travel itinerary which will show you how to see the best of Hue in one day.